jyutzler/Bridge-Systems/system.md

    * 3♥: 10+HCP, 5+ spades
    * Double: at least 10 HCP, possibly willing to make a penalty double.

+### Vs. Takeout Doubles
+If RHO makes a takeout double:

+1♦ — (Double)
+   * 1♥, 1♠ = forcing, point count not limited.
+   * 2♣ = non-forcing (6–10 points, usually a six-card suit).
+   * 2NT = limit raise (at least 10 points) — or better.
+   * Redouble = 10 points or more, but it is better to make a more descriptive bid of 1♥, 1♠, or 2NT with the appropriate hand.
+   * 3♦ = preemptive, good trump support but fewer than 10 points.

+A responder’s jump shift after a double is to play:

+1♦ — (Double) — 2♥, 2♠, 3♣ = six-plus card suit, like a weak two-bid or
+preemptive three-bid.
 ### Negative Doubles
 The negative double is used through 4♦ promising four cards (at least) in an unbid major.
 Bidding a major in competition shows a five-card or longer suit and strength suitable to the level.
-With insufficient points, double may also be used with a five-card suit.
+With insufficient high-card strength for a free bid, double may also be used with a five-card or longer suit.

    * 1♣ — (1♦) — Double = 4–4 or better in the majors.
    * 1♦ — (1♥) — Double = exactly four spades (1♠ promises at least five).